- Enrollment Fees

 Only those records defined as "directory information" may be released without the express written permission of the student.
 Directory information includes the student's name, address listings, telephone listings, e-mail addresses, full-time/part-time status, class level, college, major field of study, degree types and dates, enrollment status, club and athletic participation records, and dates of attendance including whether or not currently enrolled.
 No other information contained in a student's educational records may be released to any outside party without the written consent of the student.

-A student may restrict release of all directory information by filing a Declaration of Non-disclosure of Educational Record Information form in the Office of Registration and Records.
+A student may restrict release of all directory information by filing a Declaration of Non-disclosure of Educational Record Information form in the Office of the Registrar.
 Students may choose to restrict release of their address and telephone listings only.
 This may be done through BENGALWEB.
 This restriction will apply to the students' address and telephone listings only; all other directory listings will continue to be available for release.